nigeil/max114_driver/README.md

 ## Notes

 ### Conversion speed/bandwidth
 * Minimal code to read a single channel rapidly using the read-only mode requires an average of 1.57us/sample on a Teensy 3.6 clocked at 216MHz (using the compile flags `-O3` and `-flto`).
-This corresponds to a sampling rate of ~0.637Msps, or about half of what is advertised by the manufacturer.
-This is still faster than the Teensy 3.6's onboard ADC, but the write-read mode described in the manufacturer's datasheet will be required to reach this chip's sampling rate.
+This corresponds to a sampling rate of ~0.637Msps, or about half of what is advertised by the manufacturer
 * To read all 4 channels, it requires approximately 6us total.
 This example/test code is provided in the **main.cpp** file.
+* Doing the same test with pipelined write-read mode (mode = 1), reading all 4 channels takes a total of 3.79us, for a sampling rate of ~1.058Msps, nearly to manufacturer specs.

 ### TODO list
-* Fix the write-read mode (mode 1) which promises a slightly higher conversion speed
+- [ ] Fix the write-read mode (mode 1) which promises a slightly higher conversion speed (somewhat fixed with pipelined reading, see below)
-* Implement and test the pipelined write-read mode for optimized multi-channel reading
+- [x] Implement and test the pipelined write-read mode for optimized multi-channel reading
+- [ ] Solidify interface for pipelined reading mode
-* Write more tests/example code
+- [ ] Write more tests/example code